Cone types and asymptotic invariants for the random walk on the modular group: Introduction

-\begin{rema} The bottom of the combinatorial spectrum associated to a symmetric finite system of $k>1$ generators, is bounded from above by $k-2\sqrt{k-1}$ (which corresponds to the bottom of the combinatorial spectrum of a regular tree of degree $k$).
-In our case, this means that $\mu_0(G,S) < 3-2\sqrt{2} \approx 0.1716$. \end{rema}
+\begin{remark} The spectral radius associated with a symmetric finite system of $d>1$ generators, is bounded from below by the spectral radius of (the random walk on) a regular tree of degree~$d$, that is, by $2\sqrt{d-1}/d$ (see, e.g., \cite[Chapter~II, Section~7.2]{ColinDeVerdiere}).
+In our case, this yields $ \rho(G,S) \geq 2\sqrt{2}/3 \approx 0.942 809 $.
+In particular, our estimates from below improves the trivial bound obtained by comparison to the regular tree.